The 14 best places to visit in Montana

 Best place to hit a hiking trail

 The Crown of the Continent in northwest Montana, Glacier National Park, is a true choose-your-own-adventure for hiking trails.
-First established as a national park in 1910, Glacier National Park has the most extensive network of glaciers in the continental US, a total of 25 within park boundaries.
+First established as a national park in 1910, this wild and wonderful area has the most extensive network of glaciers in the continental US, a total of 25 within park boundaries.
 You can also drive Going-to-the-Sun Road to catch stunning views of Jackson Glacier.
 If you’re up for a challenge, try hiking the Many Glacier trails to get marvelous views of Grinnell Glacier.

 For those just getting introduced to Montana hiking trails, head for the Hidden Lake Trail departing from the Logan Pass Visitor Center.
 Clements Mountain provides a scenic guidepost along this approximately 5-mile round-trip hike.
 It’s visible above the wildflower meadows of Hanging Gardens.
 For those ready for a bigger challenge, the park's signature hiking trail, the Highline Trail, also departs from Logan Pass.
 While you’re here, don’t miss the chance to see the park’s largest lake and densest stretch of temperate rainforest at Lake McDonald Valley.